SPlanzer/portfolio_website/content/articles/LiDAR-CHM/index.en.md

 date = "2020-05-07T22:12:12+03:00"
 tags = ["LiDAR"]
 author = ""
-images = ["articles/LiDAR-CHM/banner.png"]
+images = ["articles/lidar-chm/banner.png"]
 +++

 ## Intro
-To explore extracting vegetation height from LiDAR data a swath of the Land-use and Carbon Analysis System (LUCAS) LiDAR data was acquired from the Ministry for the Environment(MFE).
-This data is idea for such calculations as it collected in heavily forested areas and is a resolution high enough to analyse individual trees.
+To explore extracting vegetation height from LiDAR data, a swath from the Land-use and Carbon Analysis System (LUCAS) LiDAR data was acquired from the Ministry for the Environment(MFE).
+This data is idea for such calculations as its collected in heavily forested areas and is a resolution high enough to analyse individual trees.

-The concept of vegetation height is very simple.
+The computation of vegetation height using LiDAR is fairly straightforward.
 1. A Digital Surface Model (DSM) must be extracted from the LiDAR point data.
 This is a model representing features (i.e vegetation) elevated above the “Bare Earth”.
 2. A Digital Terrain Model (DTM) must be extracted from the LiDAR point data.
 This is a bare Earth model with surface features not included.
-3. The DSM must be subtracted for the DTM to produce a Canopy height model (CHM)
+3. What is commonly known as a Canopy Height Model (CHM) is then produced by subtracting the DTM from the DSM.

 ## Extracting DSM and DTM
-To be able to calculate a Canopy height model (CHM) a DSM and DTM are required.
-PDAL (Point Data Abstraction Library) is a very powerful tool for processing LiDAR point clouds data and very adept extracting such models.
+[PDAL](https://pdal.io/) (Point Data Abstraction Library) is a very powerful tool for processing LiDAR point cloud data and very adept extracting surface models models based on point classification and filtering algorithms.

 PDAL allows the composition of operations on point clouds into 'pipelines'.
-These pipelines are written in the JSON format and define each step for the processing.
-This leads itself to highly customisable point cloud processing
+These pipelines are written in the JSON format and define each step for the processing the data in a sequence.
+This leads itself to highly customiable point cloud processing, that is repeatable and runs many steps in one execution of the program.

-#### DSM
+#### DSM PDAL Pipeline
-Below is the pipeline for extracting the DSM
+Below is the pipeline I composed for extracting the DSM from the LiDAR point cloud.

 ```